NVIDIA/TensorRT/samples/sampleFasterRCNN/README.md

 To build the TensorRT engine, see [Building An Engine In C++](https://docs.nvidia.com/deeplearning/sdk/tensorrt-developer-guide/index.html#build_engine_c).

-**Note:** In the case of the Faster R-CNN sample, `maxWorkspaceSize` is set to `10 * (2^20)`, namely 10MiB, because there is a need of roughly 6MiB of scratch space for the plugin layer for batch size 5.

 After the engine is built, the next steps are to serialize the engine, then run the inference with the deserialized engine.
 For more information, see [Serializing A Model In C++](https://docs.nvidia.com/deeplearning/sdk/tensorrt-developer-guide/index.html#serial_model_c).

 ### Running the engine